Katterina71/MarvelCharacterVault/README.md

 3. **API Integration**: Axios is used to fetch data from the Marvel API.
 Secure hashes are generated using CryptoJS to authenticate requests.
 4. **Routing**: React Router is used to handle navigation between different views, including the home page, character detail pages, and the favorites list.
 5. **Local Storage**: Favorites are persisted across sessions using `localStorage`, ensuring that users don't lose their favorite characters when they close the browser.
+6. **Deployment**: The application is deployed on Netlify, providing continuous deployment and hosting services for the app.

 ## Live Site